benjamingreenberg/firebase-email-template-system/README.md

 + sendGridApiKey: isn't required if you will be including one with all requests.
-+ useDemoFiles: if set to true, requests without an emailData object will use demo_template.html and demo_data.js to build the email.
++ useDemoFiles: if set to true, requests without an emailData object will use templates/demo_template.html and demo_data.js to build the email.
 When set to false, requests without an emailData object will return an error.

 ### Optional

-Copy default_demo_template.html to demo_template.html, and
+Copy default_demo_data.js to demo_data.js, and templates/default_demo_template.html
-default_demo_data.js to demo_data.js.
+to templates/demo_template.html.
 These demo files contain a short introduction / hands-on tutorial on how to use mustache.js to build templates.
 They can also be used to quickly verify that everything is configured correctly using your browser.